 - Extend job offers to 1,703 of the affected workers as positions became available.

 - Engage an outside consultant to perform an extensive review of the company’s hiring practices.

 The company also had to provide recommendations to change and improve those practices to train incumbent and future supervisors and employees and to monitor compliance with EEO laws enforced by OFCCP.

 Reputational Risk and Good Faith Efforts

-Unwanted media attention for contractors and non-contractors alike who are found to have discriminatory hiring practices can damage the brand’s reputation and its ability to attract qualified new candidates, ultimately impacting the organization’s profitability.
-For example, electronics company Fry’s settled an EEOC sexual harassment and retaliation lawsuit for $2.3 million dollars and had to adhere to a three-year consent decree due to its poor hiring and management practices.
+Unwanted media attention for contractors and non-contractors alike who are found to have discriminatory hiring practices can damage the brand’s reputation and its ability to attract qualified new candidates, ultimately with the potential to impact the organization’s profitability.
+For example, in 2020 retail giant Walmart, Inc. settled an EEOC nationwide hiring discrimination case for $20 million.
+Similarly, in 2019, car-sharing app maker Uber paid $4.4 million to resolve sexual harassment and retaliation charges.
+Both cases were extensively covered in national and specialist press.

 Ultimately, the exercise of creating an AAP that incorporates Good Faith Efforts can help any company achieve greater success.